An active life insurance policy is a no-no for individuals who are seeking to spend-down their assets to qualify for Medicaid.

 - You can convert any type of life insurance plan: whole, term or universal

-- These monthly payouts would not count against an individual seeking to qualify for Medicaid coverage sometime in the near future.
-A long term care benefit plan is recognized by Medicaid as an acceptable spend-down during the five year look-back period.
+- Monthly payouts do not count against an individual seeking to qualify for Medicaid coverage sometime in the near future.
+A long-term care benefit plan is recognized by Medicaid as an acceptable spend-down during the five year look-back period.

 - A special fund is set aside for future funeral expenses